 The Justice Centre filed a court application against the Nova Scotia Registrar of Motor Vehicles (the “Registrar”) after it refused to reinstate the personalized licence plate of Dartmouth, NS pensioner Lorne Grabher, whose surname was deemed too “socially unacceptable” for the road.

-Lorne Grabher, age 71, is a retired senior citizen, who was formerly a prison guard.
+Lorne Grabher is a retired senior citizen in his 70s, who was formerly a prison guard.
 He wore his name on his uniform his entire career without anyone saying it was offensive.
 He first purchased the personalized license plate as a gift for his late father in 1991.
 It has since become a source of family pride, spanning three generations – Grabher’s son has the family name on his own personalized Alberta license plate.
 The Nova Scotia government received a lone complaint from an unidentified individual in 2016 about the plate.
 On December 9, 2016, the Nova Scotia Registrar of Motor Vehicles notified Mr. Grabher that his plate had been cancelled.
 The letter claimed the plate could be “misinterpreted” as a “socially unacceptable slogan.”

 The Justice Centre wrote to the Registrar on March 31, 2017.
 In its letter, the Justice Centre calls out the Registrar’s decision as “discriminatory,” “arbitrary,” “unreasonable” and in violation of free expression as guaranteed by the Canadian Charter of Rights and Freedoms.
 It further states that the decision is “an affront to the dignity of Canadians, and particularly those Canadians who are not of Anglo-Saxon descent.”
 The letter advised the Registrar to reinstate the plate or face further legal action.
 The Registrar responded on April 6, 2017, indicating that it would not voluntarily reinstate Mr. Grabher’s plate.